RichardBacon/dev-news-api/README.md

 An API to serve a mock news and discussion site for developers, inspired by [Reddit](https://www.reddit.com/) and [DEV Community](https://dev.to/).

+## Development

+### Technical Features

+- A backend RESTful API built on Node with Express, using an MVC architecture.

+- CRUD operations performed on a PostgreSQL database using Knex.

+#### Dev Tools

+- Code formatting with Prettier.

+- Linting with ESLint.

+- Test-driven development with Jest and Supertest.

 ## Getting Started

 ```bash